syedzohaibshah/c-shell/README.md

+**This shell in C is written by following Stephen Brennan’s tutorial, with a few additional functionalities such as managing and listing background processes and handling output redirection.**
 ## How Shell Works

  This is a small program that lets you run other programs and a few basic commands from your terminal.
 Here's a simple overview of its operation: